freddieline/brain-dojo-frontend/README.md

 <b>Description:</b> A game where the user has to create words using the letters displayed and must include the central letter.
 The word must be 4 or more letters.
 The total score is the number of words found.

 <b>Technical implementation: </b> The API call fetches a random word.
-The frontend randomises the letters in the word for display and then runs permutations of 4 or more of the letters and checks for matches in a word list (`/lib/exampleWordList.ts`) to get a list of derived words.
+The frontend randomises the letters in the word for display and then runs a `findDerivedWords` function which finds permutations of 4 or more of the letters and checks for matches in a word list (`/lib/exampleWordList.ts`).to get a list of derived words.
 The derived words are added to the word class and displayed when the user has finished making his own suggestions.

+This solution means a lot of processing can be handled by the front-end saving on costs.

 <b>API calls:</b>